The Ultimate Guide to Choosing a POS System

 Taking these steps will help ensure you find the right POS for your business.

-Many systems include extra features, add-ons, and apps that boost your business.
-You may want to keep it simple in the beginning, but once you’re comfortable, explore all the system has to offer.
-Here are some capabilities to use to your advantage:
+You may want to keep it simple in the beginning.
+Once you’re comfortable, explore all the system has to offer, including:

 Data analytics are a dynamic part of modern POS systems.
-While this used to be the realm of only medium to large business, it’s now possible for small business owners like you to take advantage of these insights.
+While this used to be the exclusive realm of only medium to large companies, it’s now possible for small business owners like you to take advantage of these insights.

-- • Uncover trends: Data can unlock meaningful trends in sales, such as who’s buying what, and when and where they’re buying it
+- • Uncover trends: Data can unlock meaningful trends in sales, such as the who, what, when, and where of every purchase.

-- • Gain a competitive edge: Analytics keeps track of competitors performance compared to yours, measuring your sales versus industry standards
+- • Gain a competitive edge: Keep track of competitors’ performance and analyze how your sales numbers compare.

-- • Expand your footprint: Get hard data on when’s the best time expand your business and where you should expand it
+- • Expand your footprint: Get hard data on where and when to expand your business with new locations, equipment, or personnel.

 Discover Apps and Add-ons